xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 </code></pre>

-<p>This will make Doxygen generate a file called <span class="doxyComputerOutput">searchdata.xml</span> in the output directory (configured with <a href="/web-doxygen/docs/pages/config/#cfg_output_directory">OUTPUT_DIRECTORY</a>).
-You can change the file name (and location) with the <a href="/web-doxygen/docs/pages/config/#cfg_searchdata_file">SEARCHDATA_FILE</a> option.</p>
+This will make Doxygen generate a file called <span class="doxyComputerOutput">searchdata.xml</span> in the output directory (configured with <a href="/web-doxygen/docs/pages/config/#cfg_output_directory">OUTPUT\_DIRECTORY</a>).
+You can change the file name (and location) with the <a href="/web-doxygen/docs/pages/config/#cfg_searchdata_file">SEARCHDATA\_FILE</a> option.

-<p>The next step is to put the raw search data into an index for efficient searching.
+The next step is to put the raw search data into an index for efficient searching.
 You can use <span class="doxyComputerOutput">doxyindexer</span> for this.
-Simply run it from the command line:</p>
+Simply run it from the command line:

 <pre><code>doxyindexer searchdata.xml
 </code></pre>

-<p>This will create a directory called <span class="doxyComputerOutput">doxysearch.db</span> with some files in it.
-By default the directory will be created at the location from which <span class="doxyComputerOutput">doxyindexer</span> was started, but you can change the directory using the <span class="doxyComputerOutput">-o</span> option.</p>
+This will create a directory called <span class="doxyComputerOutput">doxysearch.db</span> with some files in it.
+By default the directory will be created at the location from which <span class="doxyComputerOutput">doxyindexer</span> was started, but you can change the directory using the <span class="doxyComputerOutput">-o</span> option.

-<p>Copy the <span class="doxyComputerOutput">doxysearch.db</span> directory to the same directory as where the <span class="doxyComputerOutput">doxysearch.cgi</span> is located and rerun the browser test by pointing the browser to</p>
+Copy the <span class="doxyComputerOutput">doxysearch.db</span> directory to the same directory as where the <span class="doxyComputerOutput">doxysearch.cgi</span> is located and rerun the browser test by pointing the browser to

 <pre><code>http://yoursite.com/path/to/cgi/doxysearch.cgi?test
 </code></pre>

-<p>You should now get the following message:</p>
+You should now get the following message:

 <pre><code>Test successful.
 </code></pre>

-<p>Now you should be able to search for words and symbols from the HTML output.</p>
+Now you should be able to search for words and symbols from the HTML output.

 ### Multi project index {#extsearch_multi}

-<p>In case you have more than one Doxygen project and these projects are related, it may be desirable to allow searching for words in all projects from within the documentation of any of the projects.</p>
+In case you have more than one Doxygen project and these projects are related, it may be desirable to allow searching for words in all projects from within the documentation of any of the projects.

-<p>To make this possible all that is needed is to combine the search data for all projects into a single index, e.g. for two projects A and B for which the searchdata.xml is generated in directories project_A and project_B run:</p>
+To make this possible all that is needed is to combine the search data for all projects into a single index, e.g. for two projects A and B for which the searchdata.xml is generated in directories project\_A and project\_B run:

 <pre><code>doxyindexer project_A/searchdata.xml project_B/searchdata.xml
 </code></pre>

-<p>and then copy the resulting <span class="doxyComputerOutput">doxysearch.db</span> to the directory where also <span class="doxyComputerOutput">doxysearch.cgi</span> is located.</p>
+and then copy the resulting <span class="doxyComputerOutput">doxysearch.db</span> to the directory where also <span class="doxyComputerOutput">doxysearch.cgi</span> is located.

-<p>The <span class="doxyComputerOutput">searchdata.xml</span> file doesn't contain any absolute paths or links, so how can the search results from multiple projects be linked back to the right documentation set?
-This is where the <a href="/web-doxygen/docs/pages/config/#cfg_external_search_id">EXTERNAL_SEARCH_ID</a> and <a href="/web-doxygen/docs/pages/config/#cfg_extra_search_mappings">EXTRA_SEARCH_MAPPINGS</a> options come into play.</p>
+The <span class="doxyComputerOutput">searchdata.xml</span> file doesn't contain any absolute paths or links, so how can the search results from multiple projects be linked back to the right documentation set?
+This is where the <a href="/web-doxygen/docs/pages/config/#cfg_external_search_id">EXTERNAL\_SEARCH\_ID</a> and <a href="/web-doxygen/docs/pages/config/#cfg_extra_search_mappings">EXTRA\_SEARCH\_MAPPINGS</a> options come into play.

-<p>To be able to identify the different projects, one needs to set a unique ID using <a href="/web-doxygen/docs/pages/config/#cfg_external_search_id">EXTERNAL_SEARCH_ID</a> for each project.</p>
+To be able to identify the different projects, one needs to set a unique ID using <a href="/web-doxygen/docs/pages/config/#cfg_external_search_id">EXTERNAL\_SEARCH\_ID</a> for each project.

-<p>To link the search results to the right project, you need to define a mapping per project using the <a href="/web-doxygen/docs/pages/config/#cfg_extra_search_mappings">EXTRA_SEARCH_MAPPINGS</a> tag.
-With this option to can define the mapping from IDs of other projects to the (relative) location of documentation of those projects.</p>
+To link the search results to the right project, you need to define a mapping per project using the <a href="/web-doxygen/docs/pages/config/#cfg_extra_search_mappings">EXTRA\_SEARCH\_MAPPINGS</a> tag.
+With this option to can define the mapping from IDs of other projects to the (relative) location of documentation of those projects.

-<p>So for projects A and B the relevant part of the configuration file could look as follows:</p>
+So for projects A and B the relevant part of the configuration file could look as follows:

 <pre><code>project_A/Doxyfile